cioccarellia/ksprefs/README.md

 fun CryptoPrefs.readCounter(key: String, default: String) = preferences.get("startCount", 0)
 ```
-Like that you can simply call `preferences.incrementCounter()` and the work is done for you, you have the number returned and incremented easily with elegant code.
+Like that you can simply call `preferences.incrementCounter()` and the work is done for you, you have the number returned and incremented easily with one line of code.

 ## <a name="multi"></a> Multi-files and Multi-keys
 This library does not provide built-in support for multiple files, as it would have slightly impacted performances.